DarwynReyes/Project-1/README.md

 - _Advantage is that you can put commands into multiple servers from a single playbook_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc.
 - _Install: docker.io_
 - _Install: Pyhton_
 - _Install: Docker Module_